MerginMaps/docs/src/server/upgrade/index.md

 Previously used image version for service `qgis_extractor` (2025.1.0) is not compatible with latest version of Mergin Maps server.
 :::

-5. If you have installed maps stack, add new environemnt variables to `qgis_extractor` service in `docker-compose.maps.yaml`.
+5. If you have installed maps stack, add new environment variables to `qgis_extractor` service in `docker-compose.maps.yaml`.
   ```yaml
   environment:
       - OVERVIEWS_DATA_DIR=/data